 It also requires control to get the paint into the right place and in the right quantity (so she needs to understand volume and the effect of the pressure she provides).
 And through doing this for herself, she’s also building her sense of independence and pride in her abilities, which is always wonderful to see!
 I can cope with moping up a bit of paint now and again for a payoff like that.

-Painting the leaves is as fancy or simple as she wants it - though she’s now quite an accomplished little artist, she often likes to stick to painting single colours on her leaves.
+Leaf painting is as fancy or simple as she wants it – though she’s now quite an accomplished little artist, she often likes to stick to painting single colours on her leaves.
 Sometimes this is in a pattern, sometimes just a great big blob of colour.
 Whatever she wants is fine.

 I often (if she’ll let me!) paint a leaf or two myself, just to demonstrate some other techniques or patterns she might want to try.
 Though mostly I’m ignored, and my leaves designated to the ‘not very good’ pile!
 Children are nothing if not honest…

-I like to give T-Bird a variety of different sized paintbrushes for her work , ranging from my own very thin and delicate brushes, to her own bulky ‘kid’ paintbrushes.
+I like to give T-Bird a variety of different sized paintbrushes for her leaf painting , ranging from my own very thin and delicate brushes, to her own bulky ‘kid’ paintbrushes.
 It’s fascinating to see what she makes of these and how she explores the different kind of marks that they make.

-And of course painting doesn't have to be done with paintbrushes!
+Of course leaf painting doesn’t have to be done with paintbrushes!
 Some of the other things we have brought home from our foraging are often utilised as painting instruments.
 Even delicate leaves and fronds of grass can make patterns, and different things have to be used in different ways.
 She might want to use a stick like a pencil or as a stamper, but flexible items like leaves and grass require a different technique.

 At the moment, T-Bird is full into the classic positioning schema – she’ll arrange anything and everything into patterns which you MUST NOT TOUCH, MUMMY!
 Schemas are the unconscious urges towards certain types of play that kids repeat over and over as they explore different developmental stages.
 Kids who are going through the positioning schema love to sort and make patterns, and these painted leaves provide a great resource for this.

 We set out a big sheet of paper or newspaper to dry our leaves on, and T-Bird will very carefully decide where each leaf should go as it is painted.
-She has clear rules and ideas about this, and, for her, the positioning of the leaves is as much a part of the activity as the actual painting.
+She has clear rules and ideas about this, and, for her, the positioning of the leaves is as much a part of the activity as the actual leaf painting.
 The pattern might not look like anything to us, but to her it is a very deliberate arrangement that gives her great satisfaction to create.

-This is a lovely activity to do on the spur of the moment - there's very little preparation needed, and while the finished leaves won't keep, you can still use them for a whole heap of further crafts.
+Leaf painting is a lovely activity to do on the spur of the moment – there’s very little preparation needed, and while the finished leaves won’t keep, you can still use them for a whole heap of further crafts.
 A few of our favourites are: